- Open Access

-Staining Properties of NF-κB p50 subunit, EGFR, VEGF, bcl-2 and p53 in ccRCC
+Immunohistochemical staining properties of NF-κB, EGFR, VEGF, bcl-2 and p53 are shown in Table 2.

 There was a significant positive correlation between the staining degree of NF-κB and VEGF (r = 0,516, p = 0,001), EGFR (r = 0,448, p = 0,004), bcl-2 (r = 0,403, p = 0,010) and p53 (r = 0,332, p = 0,037).
 No correlation between the NF-κB staining degree and age, sex, tumor size, TNM stage and Fuhrmans' grade was established.